The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Which blood type is best according to the blood type personality theory?

-Although the Japanese concept of Ketsueki-gata links different blood types with different personality traits, there is no “best” blood type because it depends on how you want to assess it.
+Although the Japanese concept of Ketsueki-gata links different blood types and temperaments with different personality traits, there is no “best” blood type because it depends on how you want to assess it.
 For example, blood type O is the universal donor, so your blood may have more utility for blood transfusions and such.
 On the flip side, blood type AB is the universal recipient, so you may have an easier time receiving blood if you are in an accident.

 Which blood type has the kindest personality traits?